 Attendee List

-Attendee List is a list of all of the attendees for an event.
+Attendee List is a list of all the attendees for an event.
 An Attendee List serves as an invaluable resource for any event organizer.
 It enables them to accurately identify in advance who will be present at the gathering, providing ample opportunity to effectively prepare for it.

-B2B
+B2B Events

 B2B, also called Business to Business, is not a specific event term, as it applies to all industries.
 It is used to describe the relationship between two companies or businesses.
 In the event industry, it’s used to describe events planned to create partnerships or sell products to other businesses.

-B2C
+B2C Events

 Banquet Event Order (BEO)